 While magnesium deficiency is common, the symptoms are often unfortunately overlooked or explained away as "just stress."
 Learn common symptoms that suggest low magnesium levels and what you can do about it.
 9 signs you may need more magnesium

-1. Involuntary Muscle twitches
+1. Involuntary Muscle Twitches

 The occasional muscle twitch or cramp is nothing to worry about, but if you are constantly experiencing shoulder twitches or leg cramps, you may need a magnesium supplement.
-Adding magnesium can reduce bodily aches and pains, muscle cramps, and muscle spasms.
+Adding magnesium can reduce body aches and pains, muscle cramps, and muscle spasms.

 2. You're Depressed or Apathetic